-Ambrisentan not effective in idiopathic pulmonary fibrosisMay 7th, 2013 in Diseases, Conditions, Syndromes /
+Ambrisentan not effective in idiopathic pulmonary fibrosisMay 7, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—The endothelin A receptor-selective antagonist ambrisentan is not effective for reducing the rate of idiopathic pulmonary fibrosis (IPF) progression, according to a study published in the May 7 issue of the Annals of Internal Medicine.

 To examine whether ambrisentan reduces the rate of IPF progression, Ganesh Raghu, M.D., from the University of Washington in Seattle, and colleagues randomized patients (aged 40 to 80 years) with IPF, with minimal or no honeycombing on high-resolution computed tomography scans, to receive ambrisentan (10 mg/day) or placebo.